theuggla/lysande-jekyll-theme/README.md

 2. Start watching for changes in the jekyll files. `npm run watch`

-3. Open up a browser and visit the url `http://localhost:4000`
+3. Open up a browser and visit the url `http://localhost:4000` To get the css working you have to make a change in the `/src/_config.yml`-file - Change `url: "http://example.com"` to `url: ""` to get the correct path.

 4. Fire up the IDE of your choise (Webstorm, sublime etc.) and open the files in the `src`-folder and start editing your site.
 When a file is saved the watch-script will auto generate the site. (including sass-files but not true for _config.yml)